 In 1539, margrave John of Kostrzyn carried out the secularization of the abbey, and a complex of monastery buildings became part of the state domain.
 The abbot church lost its sacral function and was slowly devastated.
 The abbey also suffered during the military operations of the Thirty Years War.
 Finally, in the first half of the 17th century, a summer residence of the Brandenburg electors was arranged in the preserved monastic buildings.
 Another loss brought to the buildings of the abbey, a fire from the beginning of the 19th century, in which the western part of the church was completely destroyed, and the chancel was severely damaged.

 The monastic buildings were to the south of the church.
 They consisted of three wings closing the inner patio and were connected by cloisters with cross-ribbed vaults.
+Their almond-shaped ribs flowed down onto ceramic corbels decorated with floral, figural and geometric motifs.
 In the eastern wing there was a chapter house, a friary, and a vaulted sacristy on a square plan adjacent to the church.
 The chapter house was a three-bay hall without pillars, covered with a rib vault.
 A two-light portal with a trefoil crown led to it from the cloisters.
 In the eastern part of the south wing there were two parallelly located rooms: narrower four-bay and wider three-bay.
 Both were originally covered with cross-rib vaults flowing into wall brackets, decorated with motifs of stylized lilies.

 Economic buildings were located to the south of the monastery, including a brewery (or granary) from the fourteenth century.
 It was made of brick and stone on a rectangular plan, reinforced with buttresses in corners and covered with a gable roof based on triangular gable walls, decorated with pointed blendes.